What is the current status of education in India? What steps are needed to take the Indian Education system to the next

-- Girls are eased out of school to work in home chores or get married.
+- Girls are eased out of school to work on home chores or get married.

-- The government has launched Beti Bachao, Beti Padhao,(BBBP), a campaign to generate awareness and improve the efficiency of welfare services intended for girls in India.
+- The government has launched Beti Bachao, Beti Padhao,(BPBP), a campaign to generate awareness and improve the efficiency of welfare services intended for girls in India.

 - Economic Survey 2018-19 opines that BBBP has been a success and proposes to extend the cause of Gender equality by coining the slogan of BADLAV (Beti Aapki Dhan Lakshmi Aur Vijay-Lakshmi) to enhance the contribution of women in the workforce and the economy.

 - For ranking states based on gender disparity, Digital Gender Atlas for Advancing Girl’s Education was launched by MHRD.

 - The Gender Parity Index (GPI) in education reflects the discrimination against girls in access to educational opportunities.

 - In higher education, gender disparities still prevail in enrollment.

-- Efforts by the Government through programs like Beti Padhao, Beti Bachao, the GPI has improved substantially at the primary and secondary levels of enrolment.
+- Efforts by the Government through programs like Beti Padhao, and Beti Bachao, the GPI has improved substantially at the primary and secondary levels of enrolment.

 Quality of education

 Learning outcomes are not assessed in India as numerical outcomes.
 12th Five-Year Plan noted the need for measuring and improving learning outcomes.

 - Children of illiterate parents can’t supplement school studies at home and also can’t afford expensive tuition, leading to a vicious cycle of illiteracy.

 - From 2014 to 2018, there was a gradual improvement in both basic literacy and numeracy for Class III students but only a quarter of them are at grade level (ability to read and do basic operations like subtraction of Class II level).

 - The report also shows that 1 out of 4 children leaving Class VIII are without basic reading skills (ability to read at least a Class II level).

-- Central Rules under the RTE Act were amended in February 2017 to include the defined class-wise, subject-wise learning outcomes.
+- Central Rules under the RTE Act were amended in February 2017 to include the defined class-wise and subject-wise learning outcomes.